dyzhu12/Beacon/CONTRIBUTING.md

 Find an issue.

 ### Basics
 Let's not push stuff to master.
+You might have to do a gradle clean after checking out a new branch.
+Typically, waiting for the gradle sync to finish is enough for Android Studio to be happy, but if there are build errors, gradle clean should do the trick.
 ```
 $ git checkout -b [my-feature-branch]
 # Do your awesome feature changes here